Stephen Bourgoin: French serial killer expert admits that career is built on lies

 “It’s absolutely true that I hid her identity voluntarily,” he said.

-Bourgoin admits to having arranged a meeting with serial killer Charles Manson, and is now open to why he is willing.
+Bourgoin confessed to having set up a meeting with serial killer Charles Manson, and opened up why he is now willing.

 “It weighed a lot on me for two and three years,” he said.
 “Quite strangely, it is a relief to tell the truth, and to seek to redeem myself from shame, never to utter such nonsense words in public.